 A pop-up window will appear asking if you take action as the target file already exists.
 Select Overwrite and Apply to current queue only, and click on OK.

 3. Test Your WordPress Staging Site after rolling back Plugin Update

 As we mentioned earlier, rolling back a plugin update doesn’t always fix problems on your website.
-So once you’ve rolled back the update, we recommend visiting your staging site to check if it is functioning fine.
+So once you’ve rolled back the plugin update, we recommend visiting your staging site to check if it is functioning fine.
 Here’s our checklist of things you should check:

 - All important pages such as your homepage, contact page, cart and checkout page, and about us.